UK Theory Test Explained: 2026 Cost, 2 Parts, Pass Mark

 The national pass rate for the theory test runs at around 46 percent in recent DVSA figures.
 That is significantly lower than people expect, and the main driver is undercooked preparation.
 Learners who do 30 to 50 hours of focused revision and a stack of mock tests pass first time at far higher rates.
 The full picture, including how it compares to practical pass rates, is on the stats page and detailed in the theory test pass rates guide.

 You walk out with a pass letter showing your scores in each section and a unique theory test pass certificate number.
-Keep that number safe.
+Keep that number safe, as the theory test pass certificate guide explains in detail.
 You will need it to book your practical test.
 The certificate is valid for exactly two years from the date of pass.
-Most learners book their practical the same week they pass theory because waiting times for practicals are running well over four months in 2026.
+Most learners book their practical the same week they pass theory because waiting times for practicals are running well over four months in 2026, a pattern covered in the driving test wait times guide.

 Frequently asked questions